What is Eutrophication?

 A few algae are toxic to many plants and animals.
 When these algae bloom in eutrophic waters, they release neurotoxins and hepatotoxins.
-These toxins can also move up the food chain via shellfish or other marine animal and lead to the death of many animals.
+These toxins can also move up the food chain via shellfish or other marine animals and lead to the death of many animals.

 Toxic algal blooms can also be harmful to humans and are the root cause of many cases of neurotoxic, paralytic, and diarrhoetic shellfish poisoning.